Pabau GO app

 ADHD planners with minimal visual clutter, clear priority frameworks, and built-in medication tracking help patients reduce cognitive load and improve consistency in managing treatment goals.

-Time-blocking and ‘brain dump’ sections allow patients to externalize thoughts, manage transitions, and break large tasks into achievable steps—core strategies recommended in ADHD clinical practice.
+Time-blocking and ‘brain dump’ sections allow patients to externalize thoughts, manage transitions, and break large tasks into achievable steps, all core strategies recommended in ADHD clinical practice.

 Pabau’s digital forms feature lets clinicians deliver ADHD planners directly within the patient portal, track completion, and integrate planner data into clinical notes for coordinated care.